Elite crowned U16 KFC champs

 • Aces 68, Sharks 15: The U18 matchups kicked off Wednesday evening.
 In the opener, Aces’ Mia Taitano put on a scoring clinic, dropping 16 points, while teammates Mylie Butters and Arri Arceo chipped in 12 and 11, respectively.

-• SPCS Warriors 29, Islanders 23: In the late matchup, the St. Paul Warriors used a fourth-quarter rally to surge past the Islanders for the 29-23 victory.
-Down for much of the game, Warriors’ shooter Grace Calvo lit up from beyond the arc, dropping back-to-back treys get her team ahead by one at 24-21.

-Jada Han answered back with a full-court drive for the layup to get within one at 24-23.
-But, that would be the only two points the Islanders scored as the Warriors Sazzy Quintanilla converted on two buckets fo the six point win.
+• SPCS Warriors 29, Islanders 23: In the late matchup, the St. Paul Warriors used a fourth quarter rally to surge past the Islanders for the 29-23 victory.
+Down for much of the game, Warriors’ shooter Grace Calvo lit up from beyond the arc, dropping back-to-back treys get her team ahead by 1 at 24-21.
+Jada Han answered with a full-court drive for the layup to get within 1 at 24-23.
+But, that would be the only 2 points the Islanders scored, as the Warriors Sazzy Quintanilla converted on two buckets for the 6-point win.

 • Islanders 40, Sharks 14: The Islanders jumped out to a quick 15-2 lead in the Thursday matchup and never looked back.
 Laila Smartt and Maria Paulino led the Islanders with 11 and 10, respectively.
 Ronafe Ollet and Zyla Soriano had six apiece in the loss.

-• SPCS Warriors 17, Dededo Yellow Jackets 16: It was a low scoring affair for the two teams, but SPC's Shakeera Esma hit a late bucket to lift her team over Dededo.
-Ryanna Ngirchomlei led SPC with nine in the win.
-Haley Cabrera had four in the loss.
+• SPCS Warriors 17, Dededo Yellow Jackets 16: It was a low-scoring affair for the two teams, but SPC's Shakeera Esma hit a late bucket to lift her team over Dededo.
+Ryanna Ngirchomlei led SPC with 9 in the win.
+Haley Cabrera had 4 in the loss.

 U18 Boys

 In the final game of the night, The Sharks triumphed over the Dededo Yellow Jackets Gold 53-45.
-The Sharks' big men did their job early onm pulling out to a 31-17 lead.
-From there, the Yigo team never looked back as Ralph Macaldo paced the way with 18 points with the Sharks getting eight points apiece from Jace Dela Cruz and Sthanlie Vitug.
+The Sharks' big men did their job early on, pulling out to a 31-17 lead.
+From there, the Yigo team never looked back as Ralph Macaldo paced the way with 18 points, with the Sharks getting 8 points apiece from Jace Dela Cruz and Sthanlie Vitug.
 Kyle Watanabe paced the Gold team with 14 points.
-Khylle Varela added eight in the loss.
+Khylle Varela added 8 in the loss.

 Back in action